-The Fragile X Clinic at Children’s National provides comprehensive evaluation and treatment to individuals and families affected by Fragile X syndrome, the most common genetic cause of intellectual disability.
+The Fragile X Program at Children’s National provides comprehensive evaluation and treatment for individuals and families affected by Fragile X. We offer the following services:

 Diagnosing and Managing Fragile X

 Symptoms of Fragile X vary from child to child and are often, but not always, milder in girls.
 Children with this disorder may not sit, walk or talk as soon as other children their age.
 As they grow, they may have mild to severe learning problems or developmental disabilities.

 Many children with Fragile X have trouble paying attention and may be hyperactive.
 Boys are more likely than girls to have trouble with speaking or understanding language.
 Both sexes can be bothered by sensory stimulation such as bright lights, loud noises and touch.